ga-wdi-lessons/ruby-oop/readme.md

 Recall how we couldn't simply type `juan.firstname="some other name"` in a prior example.

-Copy and paste this snippet into your REPL:
+Copy and paste this snippet into Pry...

 ```rb
 class User